mykey007/ckeditor-acp-email-styles/README.md

 3. config.js

 ## styles.js
-This is where a bulk of the work is done. you create an array of styles and watch it grow!
+This is where a bulk of the work is done.
+Create an array of styles and watch it populate the dropdown:
-example:
 ```
 CKEDITOR.stylesSet.add( 'email_styles', [
     // Block-level styles